Teakowa/setup-serverless/README.md

 - `serverless_version`: (optional) The version of Serverless CLI to install.
 Instead of a full version string, you can also specify a constraint string (see [Advanced Range Syntax](https://www.npmjs.com/package/semver#advanced-range-syntax) for available range specifications).
 Examples are: ^2.4, ~2.4, 2.4.x (all three installing the latest available 2.4 version).
 The special value of latest installs the latest version of Serverless CLI.
 Defaults to latest.
 - `provider`: (**required**) The infrastructure provider of serverless framework.
 All characters must be lowercase.

+## Versioning

+- Use the `v2` tag as `setup-serverless` version.
+It is a rolling tag and is synced with the latest minor and patch releases.
+With `v2` you automatically get the bug fixes, security patches, new features and support for latest `setup-serverless` releases.
+- Semantic release versions can also be used.
+It is recommended to [use dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/keeping-your-actions-up-to-date-with-dependabot) with semantic versioning to keep the actions in your workflows up to date.

 ## Contributing
 Contributions, issues and feature requests are welcome!
 Feel free to check [issues page](https://github.com/Teakowa/setup-serverless/issues).

 ## License